Genivia/ugrep/README.md

             Output matches in hexadecimal.
 This option is equivalent to the --binary-files=hex option.
     --hexdump=[1-8][b][c][h]
-            Output matches in 1 to 8 columns of 8 hexadecimal bytes.
-The default is 2 columns or 16 bytes per line.
-Option `b' removes space breaks, `c' removes the character column, and `h' removes the byte spacing.
+            Output matches in 1 to 8 columns of 8 hexadecimal octets.
+The default is 2 columns or 16 octets per line.
+Option `b' removes all space breaks, `c' removes the character column, and `h' removes the hex spacing.
 Enables -X if -W or -X is not specified.

 To search a file for ASCII words, displaying text lines as usual while binary content is shown in hex with `-U` and `-W`: